thrashermaq/waitathome/README.md

 the shops or better wait at home and wait for fewer people.

 ## Main Goal
-Create a save environment for both customers and employees in stores by reducing the number of people.
+Create a save environment for both customers and employees in stores by reducing the number of people in stores and eliminate huge queues in front of stores.

 ## Setup
 - run `flutter packages get`